This post may contain affiliate links. Please read my disclosure for more information.

 Not only does the Airbnb property pay for itself (mortgage, utilities, taxes etc.), I also make a profit 9 months out of the year as an Airbnb host.

 So basically, the guests are buying the home for me first of all.
 And then, they are providing me with extra income each month.

 This is the side-hustle of all side-hustles!
 Because outside of the first year of set-up, the work involved for me is pretty minimal.
-This means it is passive-income.
-I don’t have to do a lot to make this extra money.
-Which makes it an ideal side hustle!
+This means it is passive income.

-I have to keep track of the bookings and provide the cleaning lady with a schedule of when it needs to be cleaned, and I have to message the guests.
+As an Airbnb host, I have to keep track of the bookings, provide the cleaning lady with a schedule of when it needs to be cleaned, and message the guests when they have questions.

 A house and your listing online!
 It’s that simple.
 If you haven’t signed up yet, use this link and you will make an extra $25 with your first booking.

 Now, there are some things in the successful Airbnb business checklist below that I suggest you do to prepare.
 And to maximize your Airbnb passive income earnings.

 Here are a few tips that you should follow before you list your Airbnb property.

 How to Start an Airbnb Checklist:

 Follow this checklist to get started with Airbnb and create your own passive income side hustle.